Hamza-coder3011/holbertonschool-hbnb/part1/High-Level Package Diagram.md

 1. **Presentation Layer**

 This is where the user interacts with the system through API calls.
-It contains services that receive requests and then call to business logic
+It contains services that receive requests and then call the business logic

 ***Note :***